mlochbaum/BQN/implementation/primitive/sort.md

 For small-range Grade, counting sort must be replaced with bucket sort, at a significant performance cost.
 I don't have any method I'm happy with for other data.
 Stabilizing pdqsort by sorting the indices at the end is possible but slow.
 [Wolfsort](https://github.com/scandum/wolfsort) is a hybrid radix/merge sort that might be better.

-[IPS⁴o](https://github.com/ips4o/ips4o) is a horrifyingly complicated samplesort thing.
-Stable, I think.
-For very large arrays it probably has the best memory access patterns, so a few samplesort passes could be useful.

 A branchless binary search is adequate for Bins but in many cases—very small or large `𝕨`, and small range—there are better methods.

 ### Counting and bucket sort